How to Choose the Best Notion Consultant

 How long does a Notion implementation take?

-What's the difference between a Notion consultant and a ClickUp consultant?
+What’s the difference between Notion and ClickUp consultants?